mikke89/RmlUi/readme.md

 RmlUi is the C++ user interface package based on the HTML and CSS standards, designed as a complete solution for any project's interface needs.
 It is a fork of the [libRocket](https://github.com/libRocket/libRocket) project, introducing new features, bug fixes, and performance improvements.

-RmlUi aims at being a light-weight and performant library with its own layouting engine.
-The core library compiles down to fractions of the size it takes to integrate a fully fledged web browser as other libraries do in this space.
+RmlUi aims at being a light-weight and performant library with its own layouting engine and few dependencies.
 In essence, RmlUi takes your HTML/CSS-like source files and turns them into vertices, indices and draw commands, and then you bring your own renderer to draw them.
 And of course there is full access to the element hierarchy/DOM, event handling, and all the interactivity and customizability you would expect.
 All of this directly from C++, or optionally from scripting languages using plugins.
+The core library compiles down to fractions of the size it takes to integrate a fully fledged web browser as other libraries do in this space.

 RmlUi is based around the XHTML1 and CSS2 standards while borrowing features from HTML5 and CSS3, and extends them with features suited towards real-time applications.
 Take a look at the [conformance](#conformance) and [enhancements](#enhancements) sections below for details.